silazare/aws-ansible/README.md

 ### AWS deployment for ECS cluster.

-#### TBD
-- No idempotency for target groups creation several times.
-- Link all services with ALB target groups.

 - Clone this repository to your folder and repeat the same configuration steps as described [here](https://github.com/silazare/aws-ansible#aws-deployment-for-ubuntu-1604nginxansible)

 - Playbook execution to create ECS cluster with example of services: